sofa-framework/SofaPython3/docs/sphinx/source/menu/install.rst

 Out-of-tree build
 ^^^^^^^^^^^^^^^^^^^

-This plugin should compile with out-of-tree builds
+This plugin should compile with out-of-tree builds.